saeedNW/Xiaomi-Evolution_x-ROM-Installation/README.md

 After the process is finished, the phone should be rebooted into MIUI operating system.

-If you plan to install a custom ROM on your phone then setup your phone without any passwords and don't login to any accounts.
+If you plan to install a custom ROM on your phone then setup it without any passwords and don't login to any accounts.
 But if you wan't to keep the MIUI then feel free to setup it completely

 ***
 ### Check phone's partition type